red-ship-it/imago-forensics/README.md

 | ------------- |:-------------:|
 | **Test code** | ❌ |
 | Comments and Suggestions are welcome | 👍 |

+# New Fork to do (red-ship-it)
+- review libs being used
+- test out code with all functions
+- Restart export of csv
+- look at testing structure
+- integrate github actions
+- Replace strings for better print mechanisim such as f-strings
+- Look for new libs that may be nice to have

 ## 📑 Copyright and Licenses